 Clinical experience is invaluable when it comes to the management of infants and we appreciate just how important these first few months can be.
 As a result we have established an internal program at Western Region Health requiring all Practitioners to gain at least two years of valuable, supervised experience in observation, assessment and treatment before being able to consult with infants.

 We understand the arrival of a new born baby can be an extremely challenging time, with sleepless nights and in many cases, a household to run.
-As Osteopaths we specifically look to address the musculoskeletal restrictions that can occur in conjunction with; colic, reflux, tongue tie, feeding, settling and sleep issues, along with developmental delay.
+As Osteopaths we specifically look to address the musculoskeletal restrictions that can occur in conjunction with; reflux, tongue tie, feeding, settling and sleep issues.

 We have formed close relationships and an ongoing referral base amongst many local Maternal Child and Health Nurses, Midwives, Lactation Consultants, Paediatricians, Obstetricians and Dentists who specialise in tongue tie frenectomy.

 In children, we commonly address musculoskeletal restrictions in an effort to assist with achieving improved health in conditions such as postural dysfunction, orthotics, asthma, falls and congenital conditions relating to Sever’s disease, Osgood Schlatter’s and hip dysfunction.